greg-raven/hdc/_posts/2010-08-28-son-of-death-ride.md

 - Photos
 ---

 If you have some time and want to see (or ride in) an extreme road race, check out the Son of Death Ride today.
-I’ll be manning SAG 2, which is just before the ranger station and the turn onto Sherman Pass Road.
+I'll be manning SAG 2, which is just before the ranger station and the turn onto Sherman Pass Road.

 ![Son of Death Ride SAG stop 2](/assets/img/SAG2.jpg)